 This colourful salad shows how fruit can be used in an unexpected savoury context to create a delightful and original dish.
 A traditional Italian panzanella majors on tomatoes.
 Strawberries offer a similar, delicious balance of acidity and sweetness, but have a wonderful fragrance all their own.
+The gentle crunch of and subtle savoury aroma of cucumbers (technically also a fruit) are another lovely feature of this dish – and even the bendy ones that have been in your fridge for a bit will work well!
 Photo: Simon Wheeler.

 Prep 10mins Cook 15mins Servs 6

 Tear the bread into bite-sized chunks, scatter on a baking tray and put into the oven for just 5-10 minutes, until lightly toasted.

 Leave to cool.

 Crush half the strawberries with your hands.

 Put them into a sieve over a large serving bowl and work them through with the back of a wooden spoon to give a thin strawberry purée.

 Whisk in the olive oil, balsamic vinegar and some salt and pepper.
 Add the bread and toss.
 Quarter the remaining strawberries, leaving any smaller ones whole.